chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ## Default state

-The default value your template variable with have.
+The default value your template variable will have.

 ## Basic properties: